 Beyond survival there is quality of life, which can be equally as important.
 To achieve the best quality of life after a diagnosis of cervical cancer, a personalized treatment plan is crucial to beat your cancer and thrive.
 We start by focusing on you as an individual and not just on your cancer.
-At the Gynecologic Oncology Institute, we specialize in helping you plan out the best outcomes possible based not just on your cancer but also on your body, mind and spirit.
+At our Center, we specialize in helping you plan out the best outcomes possible based not just on your cancer but also on your body, mind and spirit.

 Cervical Cancer Tips